mpenarprz/RandomUtils/README.md

 # Content
 * Misc - contains minor scripts and auxiliary tools
 	* TaskScheduler - contains the scheduler jobs for Windows... mainly?
+	* CASProxy - contains the code for the CASProxy util